felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 Make sure that each of these items are objects that you personally enjoy using.
-I'll nerd out [in a later section about the hardware I use](#additional-tips-on-hardware), but for just focus on making sure that whatever gear you end up choosing makes you want to read/write more, not less!
+I'll nerd out [in a later section about the hardware I use](#additional-tips-on-hardware), but for now just focus on making sure that whatever gear you end up choosing makes you want to read/write more, not less!